 Clinical Work and Postgraduate Medical Teaching and Training

 If you hold an Honorary NHS consultant contract, you should provide details of your contribution to postgraduate medical education and training.
-Information provided in relation to teaching will be considered under the teaching criterion and information provided in relation to clinical duties will be considered under Service to the University and Academic Community.
+Information provided in relation to teaching will be considered under the teaching criterion and information provided in relation to clinical duties will be considered under Service to the University and to the Academic Community.

 Clinical Veterinary Work and Postgraduate Veterinary Teaching and Training

 If you are engaged in veterinary clinical work, you should provide details of your contribution to postgraduate veterinary teaching and training.
-Information provided in relation to teaching will be considered under the teaching criterion and information provided in relation to clinical duties will be considered under Service to the University and Academic Community.
+Information provided in relation to teaching will be considered under the teaching criterion and information provided in relation to clinical duties will be considered under Service to the University and to the Academic Community.

 You should provide a list of contributions other than in teaching and research undertaken in your Institution/School/University and any service to the academic community outside the University that you wish to have considered.
 This might include service on the central University bodies, working parties, reviews, engagement in widening participation activity, the design and delivery of outreach programmes, contribution to the subject undertaken outside the University, editorial work, contribution to academic societies and meetings, details of research management, of research groups and the creation and management of multi-institutional national/international research facilities.
 It may also include public engagement work.